harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/overrides-v2.md

 Currently, Harness migrates the existing override configuration to the new version using back end APIs.
 The existing override scope or scope with all child scopes are migrated based on the requirement.

-Harness anticipates adding a button in the UI to migrate to the new override configuration in the future.
+Harness anticipates adding a Migrate button in the UI to migrate to the new override configuration in the future.

 ## Override types